Top 10 Best UX Books to Read for Aspiring Designers in 2025

 "Designing Interfaces" by Jenifer Tidwell

-Overview: This book is a holistic and operational encyclopedia with a wide variety of interaction design patterns.
-It is a huge benefit to those who work with software or web interface design, particularly in creating user-friendly and effective digital user interfaces for modern digital platforms.
+Overview: This book is a holistic and operational encyclopedia with various interaction design patterns.
+It will be of huge benefit to those who work with software or web interface design, particularly those who create user-friendly and effective digital user interfaces for modern digital platforms.

 In this regard, Tidwell offers many patterns that help solve common usability problems, making it easier for designers to make quality design decisions.